auth0/docs/articles/architecture-scenarios/mobile-api/part-2.md

 ### Create a Rule to validate token scopes

-The final step in this process is to create a Rule which will validate that the scopes contained in an `access_token` is valid based on the permissions assigned to the user.
-Any scopes which are not valid for a user should be removed from the `access_token`.
+The final step in this process is to create a Rule which will validate that the scopes contained in an `Access Token` is valid based on the permissions assigned to the user.
+Any scopes which are not valid for a user should be removed from the `Access Token`.

 In your Auth0 Dashboard, go to the _Rules_ tab.
 You should see the Rule created by the Authorization Extension: